 I guess Mary’s life is a great life.
 All those lovely clothes.
 I’d take that!
 (Laughs.)

 Do you have any special memories from the show?

 There are so many!
 The foundations of the character really, a lot of that came from that relationship with Matthew (Crawley).
 I loved that relationship and I loved working with Dan (Stevens).
-Some of my favorite scenes to play were for instance the train station in the second series, seeing him off to war.
+Some of my favourite scenes to play were for instance the train station in the second series, seeing him off to war.
 Those were some really special moments for me on the show.

-Yeah, that is a favorite for me as well.
+Yeah, that is a favourite for me as well.
 I love the relationship between Lady Mary and Carson.
 The moments between the two are always very tender.
 He is like a father figure in a way.
 You know she has Robert, who is her father, but she also has Carson, who is also like a father to her.

 Looking at your current and forthcoming projects you are quite busy.
 There is a lot coming up.
 Do you feel you are done with period drama now?

 For me it is about writing.
 It is not about the period or the genre.
 I am not really looking actively for anything in particular.
 So it is all about what’s in the material.